Top Chef: Boston: Production

 According to reports by Deadline Hollywood, members of Boston's local Teamsters Union allegedly harassed and intimidated Lakshmi and other Top Chef staff during the production's June film shoot at the Steel & Rye restaurant in Milton, Massachusetts.
 The Teamsters Local 25, upset that Bravo hired non-union personnel to drive cast and crew around Milton, protested the filming, threatening staff using racist, sexist, and homophobic language, and slashing the tires of several crew-owned vehicles.
 While the network insisted the incident was isolated, sources for The Boston Globe reported that the threats did prompt Bravo to change the locations of some tapings.
 Teamsters Local 25 later released a statement denying the allegations.
 Four Teamsters were then indicted on charges of conspiracy to extort, attempted extortion, and aiding and abetting.
 The trial began on August 1, 2017.
 On August 15, 2017, a jury acquitted the four Teamsters of all charges.

 Contestants

-Sixteen chefs were selected to compete in Top Chef: Boston.
+Sixteen chefs competed in Top Chef: Boston.

 Katsuji Tanabe returned to compete in Top Chef: Charleston.
 Tanabe also appeared as a contestant on the first season of Top Chef México, the Mexican version of Top Chef from NBC Universo.
 Gregory Gourdet and Melissa King returned for Top Chef: All-Stars L.A.